dsccommunity/xPSDesiredStateConfiguration/README.md

 * **LogLevel**: Specifies the maximum output level shown in the logs.
    - Suported values: ErrorsOnly, ErrorsAndWarning, ErrorsAndWarningAndInformation.
    - Default value: ErrorsOnly.

+### xEnvironment

+* **Name**: Indicates the name of the environment variable for which you want to ensure a specific state.
+* **Value**: The value to assign to the environment variable.
+   - Supported values: Non-null strings
+   - Default Value: [String]::Empty
+* **Ensure**: Ensures that the feature is present or absent.
+   - Supported values: Present, Absent.
+   - Default Value: Present.
+* **Path**: Defines the environment variable that is being configured.
+Set this property to $true if the variable is the Path variable; otherwise, set it to $false.
+If the variable being configured is the Path variable, the value provided through the Value property will be appended to the existing value.
+   - Suported values: $true, $false.
+   - Default value: $false.

 ## Functions